mcc-prior-art/mcc-layer/README.md

 Public performance benchmarks are not yet included in this README.

-Until benchmark results are published, MCC-R should not be described as low-latency, high-throughput, or production-performance verified.
+Until benchmark results are published, MCC-Core should not be described as low-latency, high-throughput, or production-performance verified.

 Planned benchmark targets: